GlenKPeterson/Paguro/README.md

 2015-05-13 Release 0.9 alpha which packages type-safe versions of the Clojure collections and sequence abstraction for Java.
 - 3 Immutable collections: [PersistentVector](src/main/java/org/organicdesign/fp/collections/PersistentVector.java), [PersistentTreeMap](src/main/java/org/organicdesign/fp/collections/PersistentTreeMap.java), and [PersistentTreeSet](src/main/java/org/organicdesign/fp/collections/PersistentTreeSet.java).
 None of these use equals() or hashcode().
 Vector doesn't need to and Map and Set take a Comparator.
-- Un-collections which are the Java collection interfaces, only unmodifiable, with mutator methods deprecated and default-implemented to throw exceptions.
+- Un-collections which are the Java collection interfaces, but unmodifiable.
+These interfaces deprecate the mutator methods and implement them to throw exceptions.
+Plus, UnMap implements UnIterable<UnMap.UnEntry<K,V>>.
-- Im-collections which add "mutator" methods that return a new collection reflecting the change, leaving the old collection unchanged.
+- Im-collections which add functional "mutator" methods that return a new collection reflecting the change, leaving the old collection unchanged.
 - Basic sequence abstraction on the Im- versions of the above.
-- Function interfaces that manage exceptions and play nicely with java.util.function.*
+- Function interfaces that manage exceptions and play nicely with java.util.function.* when practical.
 - Memoization methods on functional interfaces.

 2015-04-05 version 0.8.2: